Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

   Fragment or with any of these two methods.
 Implementation must ensure that:
   * The sender MUST ascertain that the receiver will not receive the last tile through both a Regular SCHC Fragment and an All-1 SCHC Fragment.
-  * If last tile is in All-1 message: current L2 MTU MUST be big enough to fit the All-1 and the last tile.
+  * If last tile is in All-1 SCHC message: current L2 MTU MUST be big enough to fit the All-1 and the last tile.

 With this set of parameters, the SCHC fragment header is 16 bits,